LeonardoVal/ludorum.js/docs/tutorial-game.md

 {"Odds":9,"Evens":10} result: {"Odds":-1,"Evens":1}
 ```

 Making a stochastic simultaneous game implies the combination of the two schemes.
-Aleatory variables don't collide with more than one active player per turn.
+Aleatory variables are compatible with more than one active player per turn.

 _By [Leonardo Val](http://github.com/LeonardoVal)_.